bilinmeyendev/ClanTagsDiscord/note.md

-If u came here from youtube, then u should know the tags may can get changed.
+Tags may can be changed.

-Owner: yepimsleepyy (discord)
+Owner: yepimsleepyy (discord),
-Support server: discord.gg/liordcode
 Support: DM me